Tanu-creater/org-html-slideshow/README.md

 # Org-HTML-Slideshow

-You have an outline written in Emacs Org-Mode.
-Export it to HTML.
-Add Org-HTML-Slideshow, and you have an interactive slide presentation that runs in a web browser!
+You have an outline written in Emacs Org-Mode .
+Export it to HTML ,then add Org-HTML-Slideshow, finally you have an interactive slide presentation that is ready to runs in your web browser!

 Supports anything Org-Mode can export: bulleted lists, code blocks, images, etc.